Listen in on our podcast as Stephanie Gehring performs a reading of her piece "Wheat."

 You were not there in the room when Jesus took off his outer garment and tied a towel around his waist like a common servant.
-Six days before, it was one of you who anointed Jesus’ own feet with perfumed oil, using her hair as a towel.
+Six days before, it was one of you women who anointed Jesus’ own feet with perfumed oil, using her hair as a towel.
 Judas said what a waste it was, expensive perfume on feet.
 But Jesus said she’d be remembered for her love.

 Footwashings are awkward in church, anachronistic, strangely intimate.
 But footwashings outside church are much harder.
 As footwashers in church we can at least be proud of our humility.
 It is at home, at work, with no one watching, that servanthood is what it was in that room: a chosen, unforced submission, a reversal caused by love.
 And the submissions that count most are the daily ones, the ordinary ones without fanfare.

 This thing we do in remembrance.
 Blood, wine, bread.
 I remember so weakly.